MonashDataFluency/data-fluency-website/content/intro_to_python/working_with_data.md

 have type `float64`.
 The `object` type doesn't have a very helpful name, but in this case it represents strings (such as 'M' and 'F' in the case of sex).

-We'll talk a bit more about what the different formats mean in a different lesson.

 ### Useful Ways to View DataFrame objects in Python